-To work around the issue above, mercurial introduced phases that prevent you to rewrite shared changeset and ensure other can't pull certain changeset from you.
-But this is a very frustrating limitation that prevent you to efficiently share, review and collaborate on mutable changeset.
+To work around the issue above, Mercurial introduced phases, which prevent you from rewriting shared changesets and ensure others can't pull certain changesets from you.
+But this is a very frustrating limitation that prevents you to efficiently sharing, reviewing and collaborating on mutable changesets.

-Git world use another approach to prevent instability.
+In the Git world, they use another approach to prevent instability.
 By convention only a single developper works on a changeset contained in a named branch.
 But once again this is a huge blocker for collaborating.
 Moreover clueless people will mess up social convention soon or later.

 Loose the DAG robustness

 The other approach in Mercurial is to keep the mutable part of the history outside the DVCS constraint.
 This is the MQ approach of sticking a quilt queue over Mercurial.